-1. completion with application; 2.
+1. Completed an I RB approved training and submit record of the training completion with application; 2.
 Filled out an IRB Review form and respond to all questions; 3.
 Included a copy of the consent form (or script for oral consent when applicable) with required components as suggested by the sample consent form ; 4.
-Provided copies of research protocols and instruments a.
-Interview questions for each type of participant included (e.g. one for student participants and one from faculty participants, if applicable) b.
+Provided copies of research protocols and instruments Interview questions for each type of participant included (e.g., one for student participants and one for faculty participants, if applicable) b.
 Description of procedures for study conditions c.
-Copies of questionnaires or instruments d.
-Translations of materials if your participants are not highly proficient in English 5.
-Included examples of recruitment materials (e.g. flyers, texts of email recruitment, verbal scripts, etc.); 6.
+Copies of questionnaires or instruments Translations of materials if your participants are not highly proficient in English 5.
+Included examples of recruitment materials (e.g., flyers, texts of email recruitment, verbal scripts, etc.); 6.
 Submitted all documentation at least 30 days prior to the desired research start date; 7.
 Responded to IRB questions as soon as possible (within two working days) to facilitate a more timely decision to the IRB application; and 8.
 Do NOT begin research until receiving approval from the Renton Technical College IRB!